-I’m an Award-winning Author and Pastor
+I’m a Pastor and Award-winning Author

 Why I wrote two books about sexual abuse and faith

 Authors usually choose what topic they’re going to study, especially a topic that will consume their energy for years.
 But sometimes the reverse occurs.
 Sometimes the topic chooses the author.
 I write about sexual abuse because I was the victim of a brutal assault that shattered my life when I was 20 years old.
 Since I believe that our lives are a gift from God, I spent years wrestling a gift from that traumatic experience.
 Because I’m a writer, I’ve done my wrestling on the page.

 In 2012, after decades as a pastor, I felt the Spirit calling me to delve into the sexual assault that had changed the course of my life some 35 years earlier.
 Why had that night been so traumatic?
 What, exactly, had been destroyed?
 And how did my faith inform my understanding, in ways both negative and positive?

 I began by meeting with people I hadn’t seen in decades — friends who’d been victims of the same intruders, the detective who spent more than a year pursuing the criminals, and the attorney who prosecuted our case on behalf of the People of Michigan.
 One good friend located newspaper articles as well as the court transcripts which preserved our testimony.
 At home I unearthed diaries and letters I’d squirreled away.
 With some trepidation, I sat down with my aging parents for long heart-to-hearts.
 I met with my family as a whole, and independently with each sibling.
 I even met with an old boyfriend, and his wife.
 In every conversation we spoke about things which were once unspeakable — sealed in secrecy for years.